PG&E Rates Up 127%.

 PG&E grants PTO and your system goes live.
 Your Pioneer generation charge drops.
 Your PG&E delivery charge drops.
 Every sunny El Dorado Hills day now works in your favor.

 Days 30–45HOA approval adds a few days but never stops an install.
 California's Solar Rights Act means your HOA can set aesthetic standards but cannot block you.
-We've worked with every major EDH HOA community and know exactly what each architectural committee needs.
+We have worked with every major EDH HOA community and know exactly what each architectural committee needs.

-- ✓Site maps & renderings prepared by our team
+- ✓Site maps and renderings prepared by our team

 - ✓Architectural committee submission handled for you